priya8/quewer/README.md

 But, had great fun developing it.
 It was entirely built using Django Python.
 Go ahead and have a look at how we were able to build it with no experience back then.

 If you have any doubts in any parts, you can contact me at kruthika.vishwa@gmail.com

+You can also find the screenshots of the product here  : https://drive.google.com/open?id=0B1Tz4Q87zKbJSXRpRDF1QXlGbGc